-The Best Book Writing Software for New Writers: Microsoft Word - The Write Practice
+The Best Book Writing Software for New Writers: Microsoft Word

 3. Every Platform Accepts Word

 I’ve used Word to write and “publish wide” three novels, two short stories, and four compilations with other authors.
-This week, in fact, I published a new short story using Amazon KDP, Kobo Writing Life, and Draft to Digital.
-While each platform wants something a little different, all three distribution platforms will accept a document I can create with Microsoft Word.
+Most recently, in fact, I published a new short story using Amazon KDP, Kobo Writing Life, and Draft to Digital.
+While each platform wants something a little different, all three distribution platforms will accept a document I can create with MS Word.

 When you do finish your work and it is time to distribute, Word has what you need to get the job done.